-The clonoSEQ Assay is an in vitro diagnostic assay that utilizes NGS to identify frequency and distribution of clonal sequences consistent with a malignant lymphocyte population in a sample.
-Minimal Residual Disease (MRD) refers to the measurable number of cancer cells that remain in a person during and following treatment.
+The clonoSEQ Assay utilizes NGS to interrogate the frequency and distribution of DNA sequences/rearrangements that characterize a "dominant" clonotype consistent with a malignant lymphocyte population in a high tumor burden sample.
+In subsequent samples during and after treatment, these DNA sequences are analyzed and quantified to determine the MRD level.
+MRD refers to the measurable number of cancer cells that remain in a person during and following treatment.
 Clinical practice guidelines in select hematological malignancies recognize that MRD status is a reliable indicator of clinical outcome and response to therapy.
-Studies in select hematological malignancies have demonstrated the strong correlation between MRD and risks for relapse, as well as the prognostic significance of MRD measurements during and after therapy.
-1-6
+Studies in select hematological malignancies have demonstrated the strong correlation between MRD and risks for relapse, as well as the prognostic significance of MRD measurements during and after therapy.1-6